There’s no shortage of inspirational Steve Jobs quotes online.

-From an employee engagement perspective Steve Jobs is particularly interesting because, in many ways, he and his team at Apple pioneered the concept of 360 degree engagement – the idea that passionate employees lead to greater customer engagement and, ultimately, higher profits.
+In light of the importance of employee engagement, Steve Jobs is particularly interesting.
+This is because, in many ways, he and his team at Apple pioneered the concept of 360-degree engagement – the idea that passionate employees lead to greater customer engagement and, ultimately, higher profits.

 So how did they put that into practice?
-Here are five practical employee engagement lessons that we can learn from Steve Jobs:
+Here are five practical employee engagement and recognition lessons that we can learn from Steve Jobs:

 1. Going above and beyond the salary

 Apple employees famously have great perks.
 What was truly neat about Steve Jobs’ approach was the policy of giving great discounts on Apple products (friends and family included).

 Not only did the business help its employees’ salaries go further, but it also developed an army of dedicated brand ambassadors in the process.

 The idea of collaboration was hugely important to Steve Jobs.
 He believed that random encounters and team moments would spark creativity and original thought.

 He designed Apple’s offices with this very concept in mind, with a big focus on communal open spaces to spark these random encounters.
 Apple employees have publicly talked about the team events and activities that they attended and the positive impact this had on team morale.

 This kind of collaboration is also crucial to the success of employee engagement, particularly in areas such as reward and recognition.